 - MS in Applied and Computational Mathematics (ACM)

 We also offer undergraduate minors in Mathematics, Applied Statistics, and Computer and Computational Mathematics.

 The degree program in Mathematics offers both classical and applied curriculum, while the Applied Statistics program concentrates on data analysis and empirical research.
 The Actuarial Mathematics program is interdisciplinary with courses in business, economics, mathematics, and statistics.
 The ACM program focuses on applications and modeling, and is accessible to students with undergraduate degrees in the sciences, engineering, or mathematics.

 In addition to serving students majoring in the above programs, the Department also supports the College of Engineering and Computer Science (CECS) and the College of Education, Health, and Human Services (CEHHS).
-The Department offers the Calculus sequence, Introduction to Ordinary Differential Equations, Linear Algebra and many more cognate courses taken by CECS students at both the undergraduate and graduate levels.
 The Department offers courses to CEHHS students in elementary and secondary education programs.
 As part of the CEHHS MA in Education program, we offer a specialty in Mathematics Education Enhancement and Leadership.

-The research interests of our mathematics and statistics faculty include, but not limited to:
+The research interests of our mathematics and statistics faculty include, but are not limited to:

-biomathematics, geometric modeling, inverse problems, numerical analysis, partial differential equations, mathematics physics, algebra geometry, algebraic topology, graph theory, number theory, operator theory and operator algebras, mathematics education, applied statistics, tolerance limits, large scale inference, bootstrap methods, design and analysis of experiments and high dimensional and functional data analysis.
+biomathematics, geometric modeling, inverse problems, numerical analysis, partial differential equations, algebraic geometry, algebraic topology, graph theory, number theory, operator theory and operator algebras, mathematics education, applied statistics, tolerance limits, large scale inference, bootstrap methods, design and analysis of experiments and high dimensional and functional data analysis.